Unit VII. Presence

 mind and the mental faculties of enlightenment.
 Roberts speaks of the cloud

-Gaze developed in the Unitive Stage which is the fixed gaze upon the Unknown
+Contemplative Gaze developed in the Unitive Stage which is the fixed gaze

-sometimes called the Eye seeing itself.
-Here we are talking about
+upon the Unknown sometimes called the Eye seeing itself.
+Here we are

-a non-conceptual form of knowing that goes beyond the intellect into the
+talking about a non-conceptual form of knowing that goes beyond the intellect

 We find presence in contemplation of the unitive center, or we